FAQ

 What type of seeds can Seed Starter products germinate?

-For the Aurora+, the manufacturer hand punches each pad with a hammer and 25mm punch tool.
-Every factory we've approached wants orders on a scale much larger than we can handle.
-One of our testers, Mitch Kamp, recommends 1" barrel cleaning pads for firearms cleaning.
-They're a thin cotton flannel and he uses 3 on the bottom, then seeds and 3 more on top.
+For the older model, Aurora+(12 pods 1" diameter each), someone has recommended 1" barrel cleaning pads.
+They're a thin cotton flannel and they use 3 on the bottom, then seeds and 3 more on top.
 The tighter weave of these pads helps prevent tap roots from growing through.

 Pro Shot Products 300 Count